-I'm also adding a few benefits of karela that might help motivating you and others in the family to eat Kerala/bitter gourd more often.
+I'm also adding a few benefits of karela that might help motivate you and others in the family to eat Indian bitter melon more often.

 - low-calorie (17 calorie/ 1oo gm)

-- It contain plant insulin (polypeptide-P) and hypoglycemic agent (charantin).
-Both are helpful in treatment of type 2 diabetes.
+- It contains plant insulin (polypeptide-P) and hypoglycemic agent (charantin).
+Both are helpful in the treatment of type 2 diabetes.

 - You can find more benefits here at Healthline.